tonghuikang/blog/_posts/2022-10-16-ml-interview.md

 What is a Variational Autoencoder (VAE)?

 - Convolution, bottleneck layer, deconvolution
-- Probabilities latent representation in the bottleneck layer
+- Probability latent representation in the bottleneck layer

+How do you set up and train a model to perform the following downstream image tasks

+- Image segmentation